uwcse440/web-cse440-wi18/_assignments/assignment2/index.md

 {% if page.link_project_2e != nil %}<{{ page.link_project_2e }}>{% else %}`Link to be added`{% endif %}

-Be prepared to discuss your design research with other teams and the course staff.
+In section, be prepared to discuss your tasks with other teams and the course staff.

 ### Grading